ibm-cloud-docs/cloud-databases/hosting-models.md

 | RabbitMQ | ![Checkmark icon](../icons/checkmark-icon.svg)  | ![Checkmark icon](../icons/checkmark-icon.svg)  |
 {: caption="Table 1. {{site.data.keyword.databases-for}} hosting model availability" caption-side="bottom"}

-## Hosting model grandfathering
+## Transition from existing hosting models to Isolated and Shared Compute
 {: #hosting-model-grandfathering}

-Multi-tenant users that are automatically transitioned to Shared Compute will be *grandfathered*, meaning that they get RAM and CPU increased to the new minimums, if required.
-These increases will not be charged until April 2025.
+Multi-tenant users that are automatically transitioned to Shared Compute will be *grandfathered*, meaning that they get RAM and CPU increased to the Shared Compute minimum resource allocations, if required.
+These increases will not be charged until May 2025.
 {: important}

-Starting August 2024, existing multi-tenant instances will begin the transition to Shared Compute; this means that first, RAM minimums requirements on multi-tenant and dedicated core instances will be applied, lifting the RAM of Shared Compute instances that fall below these minimums.
-On July 15, multi-tenant databases will be gradually transitioned from non-determinstic CPU allocation to the deterministic Shared Compute CPU allocation.
+Starting August 2024, existing multi-tenant instances will begin the transition to Shared Compute; this means that first, RAM minimum allocation on multi-tenant and dedicated core instances will be applied, lifting the RAM of Shared Compute instances that fall below these minimums.
+Following this, multi-tenant databases will be gradually transitioned from non-determinstic CPU allocation to the deterministic Shared Compute CPU allocation.
 Ahead of this transition, [monitor your database's CPU usage](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-sysdig-monitor#sysdig-monitor-dashboards-cpu-cores-used-per-member) to determine what allocation is required to maintain your current performance level.
-Existing multi-tenant users will be grandfathered through to April 2025 for both CPU and minimum RAM allocations that are automatically added.
+Existing multi-tenant users will be grandfathered through to May 2025 for both CPU and minimum RAM resource allocations that are automatically added.
 Existing dedicated core users will not be impacted by minimum resource requirements unless a scale or provision action is invoked on an instance that is currently below these minimums.

-On August 1, all new multi-tenant provisions are placed on Shared Compute.
+From September 2024, all new multi-tenant provisions are placed on Shared Compute.
 Dedicated cores provisioning remain available at this time.

 In May 2025, we will transition dedicated core users to Isolated Compute and remove grandfathering for Shared Compute instances.
 All Dedicated Cores instances will be transitioned to the nearest larger Isolated Compute size.
 Dedicated Core and Isolated Compute instances can follow the simple switchover steps to transition to Shared Compute at any time.
 To provision a Dedicated Cores instance before it is transitioned, use the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}, the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external}, or through [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.

-Ahead of the May 2025 date, if you have a multi-tenant instance, there are a few exceptions where grandfathering would not longer apply:
+Ahead of the May 2025 date, if you have a multi-tenant instance, there are a few exceptions where grandfathering would no longer apply:

 - If you have an existing database and change your RAM allocation only, you will be charged corresponding to the RAM changes.
 - If you have an existing database and change your CPU allocation, you will be charged for all CPU and RAM allocated to your database.
 - If you create a new Shared Compute instance, you will be charged for all CPU and RAM allocated to your database.
 - If you transition to Shared Compute, you will be charged for all CPU and RAM allocated to your database.

-## Automatic transition placement
+## Shared Compute transition placement
-{: #automatic-transition-placement}
+{: #shared-compute-placement}

 | **If your current resource allocation is N CPU x M RAM (Non-RabbitMQ Version):** | **You will be automatically placed on <br> (Non-RabbitMQ Version):** |
 |-------------------------|---------------------|